-A Global Paradigm for Leading at the Edge of Chaos – A Leadership Call to Action – Part Ten
+A Global Paradigm for Leading on the Edge of Chaos – A Leadership Call to Action – Part Ten

 David Nichols – Co-Founder and Executive Director of the DVMS Institute